DJ Jean

-DJ Jean (born Jean Engelaar, 7 May 1968) is a Dutch disc jockey.
+DJ Jean (born Jan Engelaar, 7 May 1968) is a Dutch disc jockey.

 Biography

 He is most popular for his space countdown themed hard house single "The Launch".
-He has been an influential figure in the electronic music scene since the early 1990s.
-He is prolific, and releases three or more compilation compact discs per year.
-DJ Jean has performed all over the world, but now plays mostly in the Netherlands.
+In the past DJ Jean has performed all over the world, but now plays mostly in the Netherlands.
 During the early 90's he had a Friday night residency is at club iT in Amsterdam, before it burned down.
-He now hosts a radioshow at Dutch radiostation Slam!FM, every Friday and Saturday night called DJ Jean @ work.
+He also hosted a radioshow at Dutch radiostation Slam!FM called DJ Jean @ work.